Vomijet Oral Drop

 lactation

-Vomijet Oral Drop may be taken with or without food, but it is better to take it at a fixed time.
+Vomijet Oral Drop may be taken with or without food.

 None